Do You Need Title Insurance?

 - Instruments executed under expired or fabricated powers of attorney

-The deed may also have been executed by someone who forgot to get divorced before they remarried, who forgot they got divorced and has inherited the property as the surviving spouse, or who forgot that they already sold the property to another purchaser who is now in possession of the property.
+The deed may have been executed by someone who failed to get legally divorced before they remarried (unlawful joint tenancy?), who forgot they were divorced when they inherited the property as the surviving spouse, or who already sold the property to another purchaser who is now in possession of the property.

 - Execution of the deed by someone who is minor or otherwise not competent

-- Mistakes in public records or mistakes in recording the legal documents.
-Such mistakes can include incorrect indexing, errors and omissions in transcribing due to similarity in names, and failure to preserve original instruments.
+- Mistakes in public records or mistakes in recording the legal documents, such as incorrect indexing, errors, and omissions in transcribing due to similarity in names, and failure to preserve original instruments

 - Descriptions of the property that appear to be, but are not, adequate

-- Erroneous location of an ancient pipe or sewer line which does not follow the route of a granted easement
+- Erroneous location of a critical aspect of the real estate, such as an ancient pipe or sewer line, which does not follow the route of a granted easement

-- Tax titles which are invalid because of irregularity in the proceeding
+- Tax titles that are invalid because of irregularity in the proceeding

 - Liens for unpaid estate, inheritance, income or gift taxes and/or special assessments which become liens